 Find something to make you laugh – Ok so this one is hard for me.
 I hate my teeth so I usually smile close lipped.
 BUT I’ve realized that I look pretty natural if someone makes me laugh.
 At the very least, it makes my close lipped smile more genuine.
 Some of you guys have gorgeous smiles, perfect teeth and beautiful laughing faces so be proud of those!
 They will make your travel photos so much fun as you’ll look like you’re having a blast exploring various parts of the world.

-Try different angles – I get bored pretty easily and seeing bloggers pose the same way over and over really makes things monotonous.
+Think outside the box – I get bored pretty easily and seeing bloggers pose the same way over and over really makes things monotonous.
 Don’t be afraid to have fun with your poses.
 Try sitting down cross-legged (a favorite of mine), lean into a wall or turn to the side.
 You can also sit on a ledge, look up at the sky, twirl if you have a long skirt or dress, etc.